irinianthi90/irinianthi90.github.io/_pages/profiles.md

 ---
-layout: profiles
+layout: team
 permalink: /people/
 title: people
 description: members of the lab or group
-nav: true
+nav: false
-nav_order: 7
+nav_order: 3

 profiles:
   # if you want to include more than one profile, just replicate the following block